 I have been fascinated by open source for many years.
 I have huge experiece with open source software but making hardware is completely different story.
 In 2016 I started my new exciting journey in the world of the open source hardware.
 With some help from faithful friends I stared making hobby add-on boards for Raspberry Pi and IoT.
 My goal is to create open source hardware with free and open source only.
 Therefore I use KiCad on Ubuntu Linux distribution for designing the printed circuit boards and OpenSCAD for the enclosures.

-Since the beginning of 2017 my open source hardware devices have been made locally in my hometown and they proudly wear the sign Made in Plovdiv, Bulgaria, EU.
+Since the beginning of 2017 our open source hardware devices have been made locally in my hometown and they proudly wear the sign Made in Plovdiv, Bulgaria, EU.
 They are certified by the Open Source Hardware Association.
 I am running modest crowdfunding campaigns to fund low-volume manufacturing of each new product.
 I launched my first crowdfunding with IndieGoGo but after that I quickly switched to Crowd Supply because they value open source and provide better support.
-You can purchase my open source hardware from Crowd Supply, Neven.cz and Pi Supply.
+You can purchase our open source hardware from Crowd Supply, Mouser, SparkFun, Sports Internet Solutions, Oak Tree, Neven.cz and Pi Supply.

 To keep low carbon footprint and low retail prices of the open source hardware we are manufacturing locally, optimizing transportation, sourcing components carefully and relying on trusted distrubutors around the world.
-Crowd Supply is shipping from Portland, Oregon, US, Neven.cz from Brno, Czech Republic and Pi Supply from the UK.
+Crowd Supply ships from Portland, Oregon, US, Mouser from Texas, US, SparkFun from Colorado, US, Sports Internet Solutions from the US, Oak Tree from the UK, Neven.cz from Brno, Czech Republic and Pi Supply from the UK.
 All ANAVI products and kits are with eco friendly packaging from recyclable cardboard boxes.

 Please do not hesitate to contact us at email@example.com if you are interested in learning more, ordering any of our products or becoming a reseller.